 For this reason, lasers, and more recently fiber lasers, have quickly become a core part of this sector, used in multiple ways within the manufacturing process.
 Laser engraving is just one of these ways, and we’ve looked at this in more specific detail below.

-The uses that laser engraving finds in this industry are much the same as the way that it is used in the aerospace industry.
+The uses in this industry are much the same as the way that it is used in the aerospace industry.
 Although the products that are being created are on a smaller scale, they are still made up of several materials and comprised of thousands of different parts.
 In fact, a car is manufactured from roughly 30,000 different parts.

 And, it’s likely that each of these parts may need to be worked with in more ways than one.
-Laser marking is a closely related process to laser engraving, and often parts will need both forms of laser processing carried out on them.
+Laser marking is a closely related process and often parts will need both forms of laser processing carried out on them.
 Some automobile components need markings at surface level, which is where marking is used, but often these markings need to go deeper.
-In this instance, laser engraving is the preferred method.
+In this instance, engraving with lasers is the preferred method.